pratham655/offline-ai-assistant/README.md

 - Python
 - Streamlit
 - Ollama (Local LLM)
-- pypdf

 ---

 ## ⚙️ How It Works

 1. User enters a query
-2. If a PDF is uploaded:
+2. Chat history is maintained for context
-   - Text is extracted and split into chunks
-   - Relevant content is selected based on the query
-   - AI answers using only that context
-3. Otherwise:
-   - AI responds using chat history
+3. Query is sent to a local AI model using Ollama
+4. AI generates a response and displays it in the UI

 ---

 ## ▶️ Run Locally

-Step 1: Install dependencies
+### Step 1: Install dependencies
 pip install -r requirements.txt

-Step 2: Run the app
+### Step 2: Run the app
-python -m streamlit run app.py
+python -m streamlit run final_ai.py

-Step 3: Start chatting
+### Step 3: Start chatting
 - Ask general questions
-- Upload PDFs and query them
+- Get structured AI responses

 ---

 ## ⚠️ Note

-- This project uses Ollama, so the AI model runs locally
+- This project uses **Ollama**, so the AI model runs locally
 - Internet is required only for initial setup (model download)
-- Voice feature was explored but removed due to PyAudio compatibility issues with Python 3.13
+- The app works only when the system is running locally

 ---

 ## 📈 Future Improvements

-- Semantic search (FAISS / embeddings)
+- 🌐 Deployable version using cloud APIs
-- Voice assistant integration
+- 🎤 Voice assistant integration
-- Web deployment with cloud models
+- ⚡ Faster response optimization
-- Mobile-friendly UI
+- 🎨 Enhanced UI animations